 - Review access permissions and team roles regularly

-Is Firecracker isolation worth the complexity?
+Is Firecracker isolation worth the complexity on Fly.io?

 For most applications, container isolation is sufficient.
 MicroVM isolation becomes valuable for multi-tenant SaaS, applications handling sensitive data, or when regulatory requirements demand stronger boundaries.
 Evaluate based on your threat model.